kioz-wang/zargs/README.md

 #### Representation

 For the parser, except for accumulative options and options with a variable number of arguments, no option can appear more than once.

-Various representations are primarily supported by the iterator.

 Options are further divided into short options and long options:
 - **Short Option**: `-v`